Missing Las Vegas man died alone because hospital gave him fake name instead of 'John Doe,' sister says

 Finding out what happened to her brother would be an investigation of her own.
 Brubeck obtained her brother’s phone bill and called the last number on it.
 She would find out her brother collapsed in a retail area near West Lake Mead and Rainbow Boulevards sometime around July 21.

-Several people told her that her brother lay there for eight hours.
+Several people told her that her brother laid there for eight hours.

 “People saw him, and nobody responded to that,” Brubeck said.
 “It was 115 degrees that day and he was laying in full sun, and nobody called it in.”